awsdocs/amazon-elasticache-docs/doc_source/memcache/AutoDiscovery.Using.md

 Whatever method you use to find the cluster's endpoints, the configuration endpoint will always have **\.cfg** in its address\.

 **Example Finding endpoints using the AWS CLI for ElastiCache**
-For Linux, macOS, or Unix:
+For Linux, OS X, or Unix:

 ```
 aws elasticache describe-cache-clusters \